 For whatever reason, Amica does not have much market share in Maryland, ranking 32nd among private automobile insurance companies with a market share of 0.40% and $14,811,185 in premiums.
 Our law firm’s experience would indicate either that Amica has some great drivers – which I think might be true – or that the Maryland Report overstates their market share.
-Of the literally thousands of car and truck accident claims we have handled in the last 10 years, our records only reflect 12 Amica cases.
+Of the literally thousands of car and truck accident claims our car accident lawyers have handled in the last 10 years, our records only reflect 12 Amica cases.
+There are probably more buried in there… but not many more.

 Amica’s Operating Territory